betheden/hebrew-grammar/content/stem_hithpael.rst

 **Jussive**

-NOTE: The Jussive form in the Hithpael stem is recognizable only for select verbs.
+.. note:: The Jussive form in the Hithpael stem is recognizable only for
+          select verbs.
 Here the sample verb is גָּלָה (meaning "to uncover one's own nakedness" in the Hithpael stem), where the 3rd radical (ה) has dropped out.

 .. raw:: html